apple1417/oak-sdk-mods/hunt/generate_db/Readme.md

 `ExtraItemPool` is completely ignored in this case.

 Mincemeat uses the standard badass psycho enemy class, and Muldock uses the standard anointed enforcer class.
-They both use spawn options to rename themseleves, and to add the custom drops.
+They both use spawn options to rename themselves, and to add the custom drops.
 The `ExtraItemPool` column can be used to filter these cases - to prevent world drop Tunguska from a regular badass psycho from being accepted.
 In 99% of cases, this column should just be null.